You load your container with high-absorption cargo desiccants only to find the goods ruined by container rain damage at the destination.

 For your next shipment, you add more cargo desiccants believing that will fix the problem.
 It doesn’t.
 The goods arrive soaked and unfit for purpose.

 The reality is that the complex nature of container shipping means that often we have to take a step back to analyze the problem, instead of throwing more of the same in the search for a solution.

 There are several periods during a voyage in which there is an increased risk of container rain damaging your shipment.

-In these circumstances you could pack your container with 100kg of high-capacity cargo desiccants and still not be able to completely eliminate the risk of container rain damage.
+In these circumstances, you could pack your container with 100kg of high-capacity cargo desiccants and still not be able to eliminate the risk of container rain damage.

-Which is why we encourage shippers to move away from a one-dimensional approach to protecting cargo, and adopt a multi-solution strategy that interrupts the condensation cycle at different points.
+This is why we encourage shippers to move away from a one-dimensional approach to protecting cargo and adopt a multi-solution strategy that interrupts the condensation cycle at different points.

 Central to this philosophy is the Vdry Blanket.
 This high-capacity blanket hangs above the cargo and absorbs any drops of condensation that fall from the container ceiling, providing unbeatable protection even during periods of high risk.

 To better understand why container rain forms even when using cargo desiccants, check out our below guide.

 When the Container Rain Forms on the First Night

 Within a few hours of loading, cargo is at risk of container rain damage.
 This is because condensation starts to form on the container ceiling once the temperature starts to fall on the first night of the voyage.